SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Sundae at Ghirardelli Square in Fisherman's Wharf

-The one in the picture above is their Crissy Field.
-My other favorites include Painted Ladies - Mint Bliss Sundae and Lands End - Salted Carmel Brownie Sundae.
+These huge desserts feature a variety of Ghirardelli ingredients including their chocolate squares, brownies, and chocolate sauce.
+The one in the picture above is the Crissy Field.
+My other favorites include the Painted Ladies - Mint Bliss Sundae and Lands End - Salted Carmel Brownie Sundae (also named after famous SF sites and attractions).

-What I love about this shop is that you also get amazing views of the bay.
+What I love about this shop is that you also get amazing views of the Bay.
 You can see Alcatraz, Sausalito and other parts of Fisherman's Wharf.

 If you love chocolate, ice cream, or both, I highly recommend indulging in one of these sundaes here.

-My Favorite Places to Eat In SF
+My Favorite Places to Eat in SF

 There are hundreds of places to enjoy a meal in San Francisco.
 These are just some of my favorites.

 Burgers: If you love burgers, you will find several amazing options in San Francisco.
-Some of my favorites are casual drop in diners and others I frequent are higher end restaurants.
+Some of my favorites are casual drop-in diners and others I frequent are higher-end restaurants.
 Click here to check out where I go when I'm craving a burger.

 Pizza: I LOVE pizza and could eat it every day.
 In SF, you will discover a long list of great places for pizza.
 I've narrowed down my list to my top 10 favorites.
-Some of them only sell by the slice, some only sell full pies, and others offer both options. .
+Some of them only sell by the slice, some only sell full pies, and others offer both options.

-Italian: You can't talk about top restaurants in San Francisco without including some of our top Italian Restaurants.
+Italian: You can't talk about top restaurants in San Francisco without including some of our top Italian restaurants.
 Many of them are in or near North Beach.
 You will also find some great options in Nob Hill and Pacific Heights.
 Click here for just some of my favorites.

 Clam Chowder: On a cool day in San Francisco, nothing beats a warm bowl of clam chowder in a sourdough bread bowl.
 Most SF restaurants offer New England Clam Chowder (the creamy white soup) with a few offering Manhattan Clam Chowder (the red, tomato based soup).
 My list includes the best of both options.
-Click here for the best places for Clam Chowder in SF.
+Click here for the best places for clam chowder in SF.

 Other Fun Tips for Your Visit